Transplant (TV series)

 Transplant is a Canadian medical drama television series created by Joseph Kay, which premiered on February 26, 2020, on CTV.
 The series centres on Bashir "Bash" Hamed, a doctor from Syria who comes to Canada as a refugee during the Syrian Civil War, and is rebuilding his career as a medical resident in the emergency department at the fictional York Memorial Hospital in Toronto.

 In June 2020, the series was renewed for a second season, which premiered on January 2, 2022, on CTV, then March 6 on NBC.

 In February 2022, the series was renewed for a third season by CTV and NBC.
 Season 3 premiered on September 23, 2022.
-Etalk, a company owned by CTV, said that season three will have 13 one-hour episodes, and will air in fall 2022 and winter 2023.
+Season three consisted of 13 one-hour episodes, and aired in fall 2022 and winter 2023.

+In March 2023, the series was renewed for a fourth season by CTV.
+In September, Kay announced that the fourth season would conclude the series, noting that he had always planned it as a four-season arc.
+The fourth season premiered on October 6, 2023, and consisted of 10 one-hour episodes.

 Premise

-Transplant follows Dr. Bashir "Bash" Hamed, a Syrian Civil War refugee and a newest resident at York Memorial Hospital, as he navigates through numerous obstacles to resume a career in the high stakes world of emergency medicine.
+Transplant follows Dr. Bashir "Bash" Hamed, a Syrian Civil War refugee and the newest resident at York Memorial Hospital, as he navigates through numerous obstacles to resume a career in the high stakes world of emergency medicine.